 Executive Summary

-DFPS hosts lunch and learn trainings on disability topics for SSCC partners.
+DFPS hosts lunch-and-learn trainings on disability topics for SSCC partners.

 DFPS partners with the Children’s Commission to update the Bench Book sections on children with disabilities and SSI.

 DFPS partners with HHSC to improve Medicaid waiver services, meet the needs of youth, and streamline the Home and Community-based Services – Adult Mental Health and Medically Dependent Children Program processes.